tsipkens/atems/README.md

 The latter function generally performs better, though both often break up aggregates and should likely be compliment with some manual adjustments following initial thresholding.

-#### seg_slider
+#### Manually adjusting the threshold: seg_slider

-This is a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and with an independently-selected threshold).
-Gaussian denoising is first performed on the image to reduce the noise in the output binary image.
+The function `agg.seg_slider` enacts a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
+This is done in several steps.
+Gaussian blurring is first performed on the image to reduce the noise in the output binary image.
 Then, a slider is used to manually adjust the level of the threshold in the cropped region of the image.
 This can result in segmentations like:

 ![kmeans](docs/manual.png)